Internships and English Majors

 Here's a look at some of the internships Dickinson English majors have taken up as they research and prepare for their future.

-James Riley, Class of 2011 (Internship at Late Night with David Letterman)
+James Riley, Class of 2011 (Internship for the David Letterman Show)

 James Riley ' 11, English intern